 Whether you’re having a major trial or a simple uncontested divorce appearance, going to court can make normal people nervous (as opposed to the non-normal: lawyers).
 And the last thing you need to worry about is your outfit.
 BUT… what you wear can be important.
 Maybe more important than what you wear is what NOT to wear sometimes.

 The standards are different in different counties and with different judges.
 I used to tell clients to dress like they were going to church, but that’s not really a good guide anymore.
 I wanted to say dress like you’re going to a funeral, but didn’t want to seem morbid.
+So, maybe dress like you’re going to a job interview.
 But in general, if you dress respectfully you’re good.
 What does that mean?
 Remember you are in a place (the courtroom) that is very formal, conservative and traditional.